zeiss-microscopy/OAD/Machine_Learning/README.md

   - Neural Network (vgg19) Layers for Feature Extraction (GPU)
     - 64, 128 (red.
 50) or 256 (red.
 70) Features for 1st, 2nd or 3rd layer of network
 - Pixel Classification by proven and established **Random Forrest Classifier**
+- **Basic Features use CPU for Feature Extraction** and CPU for Classification
+- **Deep Features use GPU (if exist) for feature extraction** and CPU for Classification
 - Option to **Download** pre-trained DNNs for image segmentation (ZEN blue 3.1)
 - Option to **Import** pre-trained DNNs for image segmentation(> ZEN blue 3.2)
   - currently two pre-trained networks are available